mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-19 -- Rep. Zoe Lofgren (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-19)
 ### Committees
+Zoe Lofgren is the #2 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Zoe Lofgren is the #2 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants